chahn/agent-concepts/roadmap.md

 | Version tracking | `metadata.version` field |
 | Composability information | Could be extended via `metadata` or additional frontmatter fields |

-Agent Skills thus provides a **ready-made serialization format for Layer 4 procedural memory**.
-When our agent authors a new code block and persists it, it can package it as an Agent Skill.
-When it retrieves a skill from its library, it follows the progressive disclosure pattern.
-When skills are shared between agent instances or teams, the format guarantees portability.
+Agent Skills thus provides a **ready-made serialization format for the Layer 4 skill library**.
+When the agent authors a new code block and persists it, it can package it as an Agent Skill.
+When retrieving from the library, it follows the progressive disclosure pattern.
+When sharing between agent instances or teams, the format guarantees portability.

 However, the current Agent Skills specification does not natively address several concerns central to our architecture: